netzkolchose/django-computedfields/docs/manual.rst

 with computed fields.
 In particular this means, that computed fields should not depend on fields with expression values and should not return expression values itself.
-This gets not explicitly tested by the library, so mixing computed field calculations with expressions will probably lead to weird errors.
+This gets not explicitly tested by the library, so mixing computed field calculations with expressions will probably lead to weird errors, or even might just work for some edge cases (like strictly sticking to expression algebra, not using `fast_update` etc).

 Note that :mod:`django-computedfields` tries to calculate as much as possible on python side before invoking the database, which makes f-expressions somewhat to an antithesis